Wanjah/Wanjah/README.md

 - 👋 Hi, I’m @Wanjah
-- 👀 I’m interested in Artificial Intelligence and machine learning
+- 👀 I’m interested in Artificial Intelligence and making applications that are accessible for all users.
 - 📫 How to reach me - my email is hingasarah132@gmail.com
 - ✨ Fun fact, I enjoy reading books, doing research, working out and adventure

 <!---